pl2599/Image-Classification---Predictive-Modeling/README.md

 Contribution statement: [default](doc/a_note_on_contributions.md) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

-#### Ginny Gao
-1. Feature
-a.
-Compiled SIFT features from separate .RData files to an organized feature matrix that is used by different models, selected key features points using Bag of Visual Words methodology.
-b.
-Prepared HoG, and SIFT + HoG feature to read training and testing images.

-2. Model
-a.
-Tested SIFT with GBM model with parameter tuning.
-b.
-Tested GBM on HoG, and SIFT + HoG.

-3. Misc
-a.
-Contributed to `main.Rmd` and `README.md`.
-b.
-Facilitated meetings, discussions, result output.

-#### Sile Yang
-Convolutional Neral Networks
-a.
-Extracted arrays from raw iamges and organized them into one dataset that is suitable for convolutional Neural Networks model.
-b.
-Built neural networks model with three layers by Tensorflow.
-c.
-Tested the neuron network classifier.

-#### Juho Ma
-a.
-Constructed HoG features
-b.
-Built randomForest classifier
-c.
-Tested models; SIFT + GBM, SIFT + RF, HoG + RF, SIFT + HoG + RF
-d.
-Debugged SIFT and HoG; ran the final model
-e.
-Contributed to `README.md`

-#### Chris Lai
-a.
-Constructed RGB + PCA features
-b.
-Built XGBoost classifier
-c.
-Tested XGBoost models
-d.
-Contributed to `main.Rmd`

-#### Noah Chasek-Macfoy
-a.
-Constructed SVM model, cross validated cost parameter on SIFT and HoG features
-b.
-Built ORB feature extraction method between python and R
-c.
-Worked on de-bugging ORB features
-d. built alternative summarization method for SIFT features selecting random keypoints

-#### All
-a.
-Client problem analysis
-b.
-Github collaboration and organization
-c.
-Contribution to presentation content

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.